reefer42/Xkaliber-repo/README.md

 **Key Features:**

 * **Isolated Steam Environment:**  Enjoy seamless Steam and SteamVR functionality without interfering with your current setup.
 Changes within the Steam environment remain contained, preventing conflicts with your host system.
-This also supports steam vr via alvr and set launch options in steam for steamvr :  ~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command% and use previous steamvr option in compatibilities  (does not support wayland) does work on handhelds like steamdeck , god, legion go etc if running a apt based os not arch or steam or bazzite or cachy will not be compatible with this
+This also supports steam vr via alvr and set launch options in steam for steamvr :  ~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command% and use previous steamvr option in compatibilities  (does not support wayland) does work on handhelds like steamdeck , gpd, legion go etc if running a apt based os not arch or steam or bazzite or cachy will not be compatible with this

 * **Flexible Waydroid Installation:** Choose the optimal Waydroid installation built inside an isolated container with full hardware access and optional package for magisk,gapps,libndk etc